awohns/unified_genealogy_paper/all-data/README.md

 $ make 1kg_chr20.dated.trees
 ```

-This will download the data, create the intermediate files,
+This will download the 1000 Genomes variant data, create the intermediate files,
 output the tree sequence ``.trees`` file, and then date the tree sequence.
 Converting from VCF to the ``.samples`` file will take some time.